 My friends longtime Logan Square residents and sustainable transportation advocates Julie Dworkin and Gin Kilgore joined me recently to walk and bike the perimeter of the circle.
 They both attended the project’s early public meetings.

-Julie and Gin said that overall the new design seems to have prioritized motor vehicle through-put.
+Julie and Gin said that overall the new design seems to have prioritized motor vehicle throughput.
 This is due to removal and relocation of some key pedestrian crossings.

 There previously was a striped crosswalk across Logan Boulevard that you could use to walk directly between the monument and Lula Cafe.
-That crossing was a win for Logan Square Walks, a now-dormant advocacy group that began organizing around pedestrian improvements in the area in the early 2000s.
+That crossing was a win by Logan Square Walks, a now-dormant advocacy group that began organizing around pedestrian improvements in the area in the early 2000s.

 Meanwhile, the new cul-de-sac, and the sidewalk to the west of it, hadn't been cleared of snow.
 That forced people to trudge polar explorer-style across to get to and from the east-west Kedzie crosswalk.